ECOLOGICAL LEARNING PARTNERS

 Situational mapping - Teams map the people, policies, resources, and conversations affecting their work, making visible the institutional dynamics influencing collaboration.
 Teams identify who actually makes decisions, where communication breaks down, what policies create barriers, and how competing priorities across organizations affect individual and partnership work.

-Practice mapping - Practitioners observe and document their own embodied practices over time, building capacity to see what's actually happening rather than what we assume is happening.
+Practice mapping - Practitioners observe and document their own embodied practices over time, building capacity to see what's actually happening rather than what they assume is happening.
 Practitioners notice patterns in how they move through their day, what physical spaces support or constrain practice, and how their own body signals when something needs attention.

 Together these approaches help practitioners develop and refine their discriminative awareness, or their capacity to observe institutional dynamics and relational patterns without reactive judgment, creating space for more skillful responses.